AppFlowy-IO/AppFlowy-Docs/essential-documentation/appflowy-cloud/appflowy-with-supabase-wip.md

 4. Relationships between users and their associated workspaces

 Here's what our schema looks like:

 ![schema.png](schema.png)

+Let's introduce some of the tables and views in the schema:

 1. **`af_roles` table**: Captures roles, e.g., 'Owner', 'Member', 'Guest'.